gemeofficial/gemeblog/blog/2025-05-23-cucumber-recall-2025-how-to-protect-our-vegetable-garden-from-salmonella/index.md

 ---
-title: "Garden Soil VS Compost - What Are Their Pros and Cons?"
-description: Unsure whether to use garden soil or compost for your garden plants?
-This comprehensive guide breaks down the pros and cons of garden soil vs compost, helping you choose the best option for a thriving garden.
+title: "Cucumber Recall 2025 How To Protect Our Vegetable Garden From Salmonella"
+description: FDA warns of Salmonella in cucumbers lead to CUCUMBER RECALL, 2025.
+Learn how to protect our vegetable garden from salmonella, safely dispose of contaminated produce, and discover the best composter to kill salmonella.
+Stay safe!
 keywords:
-  - Garden soil vs compost
+  - cucumber recall
+  - salmonella
+  - cucumber salad
-  - Garden compost
+  - GEME
-  - Garden soil or compost
-  - Soil for garden
+  - vegetable garden
-  - Garden soil and compost
+  - best composter
+  - composter to kill salmonella
-slug: garden-soil-vs-compost-pros-and-cons
+slug: cucumber-recall-how-to-protect-vegetable-garden-from-salmonella
 authors: [Moore]
-tags: [gardening, compost, plant, sustainability]
+tags: [gardening, composter, plant, sustainability]
 ---

-import ReactPlayer from 'react-player'

 <head >
     <!--meta charSet="utf-8" />